FIFA World Cup 2026 Stadiums, venues, Host cities

 The tournament will take place from June 11 to July 19, 2026.
 This tournament will be the first to include 48 teams.
 This time, the US comes with a joint bid with 3 countries.

-2026 world cup will be playing 14 venues and 10 cities.
+2026 world cup will be playing 16 venues and 16 cities.
 A total of 48 countries instead of 32 would play in the tournament.
-Morocco with join bits with the United States, Canada and Mexixo.

-Casablanca is the largest stadium in terms of seating capacity.
+AT&T Stadium (Dallas) is the largest stadium in terms of seating capacity (94,000+).
 The FIFA association will collect data related to proposed stadiums to host World Cup matches.
 All technical data is helpful for better services and the pitching process.

-The 2026 FIFA World Cup will be the 23rd FIFA World Cup, the 48 places will be allocated, with 16 European teams set to qualify.
+The 2026 FIFA World Cup will be the 23rd edition of the tournament, with 45 qualified teams joining three co-hosts for a total of 48 teams.
+After the qualification process, 16 spots will be reserved for European nations.
 The tournament will take place from June 11 to July 19, 2026.
 It will be jointly hosted by 16 cities in three North American countries.

 FIFA World Cup 2026 Overview